Air embolism: Treatment

 A large bubble of air in the heart (as can follow certain traumas in which air freely gains access to large veins) will present with a constant "machinery" murmur.
 It is important to promptly place the patient in Trendelenburg position (head down) and on their left side (left lateral decubitus position).
-The Trendelendburg position keeps a left-ventricular air bubble away from the coronary artery ostia (which are near the aortic valve) so that air bubbles do not enter and occlude the coronary arteries (which would cause a heart attack).
+The Trendelendburg position keeps a left-ventricular air bubble away from the coronary artery ostia (which are near the aortic valve) so that air bubbles do not enter and cause a myocardial infarction by blocking the coronary arteries.
 Left lateral decubitus positioning helps to trap air in the non-dependent segment of the right ventricle (where it is more likely to remain instead of progressing into the pulmonary artery and occluding it).
 The left lateral decubitus position also prevents the air from passing through a potentially patent foramen ovale (present in as many as 30% of adults) and entering the left ventricle, from which it could then embolise to distal arteries (potentially causing occlusive symptoms such as stroke).

 Administration of high percentage oxygen is recommended for both venous and arterial air embolism.
 This is intended to counteract ischaemia and accelerate bubble size reduction.

 For venous air embolism the Trendelenburg or left lateral positioning of a patient with an air-lock obstruction of the right ventricle may move the air bubble in the ventricle and allow blood flow under the bubble.

 Hyperbaric therapy with 100% oxygen is recommended for patients presenting clinical features of arterial air embolism, as it accelerates removal of nitrogen from the bubbles by solution and improves tissue oxygenation.
 This is recommended particularly for cases of cardiopulmonary or neurological involvement.
 Early treatment has greatest benefits, but it can be effective as late as 30 hours after the injury.